Solid-OIDC: Global Access Token (GAT) Snapshot

 All tokens, Client, and User credentials MUST only be transmitted over TLS.

-An AS SHOULD assign a fixed set of low trust policies to any client identified as anonymous.
+An RS SHOULD assign a fixed set of low trust policies to any client identified as anonymous.

 Implementors SHOULD expire ephemeral Client IDs that are kept in server storage to mitigate the potential for a bad actor to fill server storage with unexpired or otherwise useless Client IDs.